iamkhin-dev/Moofin/README.md

 # Moofin (🛠 Work in progess...)

-Moofin is a universal .NET library that provides core functionalities for building study-focused applications.
+Moofin is a .NET library that provides core functionalities for building study-focused applications.

 # Version